 Find out about courses, credits, different free time activities and more below.

 Udayana University is responsible for the teaching. organizing of workshops and excursions and the transcript of records.
 You can pick 4 – 7 courses per semester.
-The courses Indonesian Language and Cross-Cultural Communication are included in this and are mandatory for everyone.
+The course Indonesian Language is included in this and mandatory for everyone.

 You can choose both Bachelor’s and Master’s level courses regardless of whether you are a Bachelor’s or Master’s level student.

-Managing Entrepreneurship in Emerging Economies BIP1025 (syllabus coming soon)
+Managing Entrepreneurship in Emerging Economies BIP1025 (5 ECTS) Syllabus

 Making your course selections